bicCluster/learning-cluster/README.md

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>

 Ambari is a automatical deploy system for Hadoop.
-[Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf)
+[Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf).

-For Setup, configure and deploy parts, you may also refer to [This](http://blog.phaisarn.com/node/1391) and [This](https://hadoopjournal.wordpress.com/2015/08/09/hortonworks-hadoop-installation-using-apache-ambari-on-centos6/).
+For setup, configure and deploy parts, you may also refer to [This](http://blog.phaisarn.com/node/1391) and [This](https://hadoopjournal.wordpress.com/2015/08/09/hortonworks-hadoop-installation-using-apache-ambari-on-centos6/).

 ### Tips
 * Go through the “Getting Ready” section to check and configure if you could meet with the basic environment requirements.
 Take care of part 1.4.